Bailey’s Irish Cream Cookies

-- 1 cup unsalted butter, room temperature
+- ¾ cup unsalted butter, room temperature

-- 1 cup granulated sugar
+- ¾ cup (150 g) granulated sugar

-- ½ cup brown sugar
+- ½ cup (100 g) light brown sugar

-- ¼ cup Irish cream, I) prefer Bailey’s)
+- ¼ cup (60 ml) Bailey's Irish cream

-- 1 cup confectioners' sugar, sifted
+- 1 cup (120 g) confectioners' sugar, sifted

-- 2-3 tablespoons Irish cream
+- 2 Tablespoons Bailey's Irish cream

 - In a medium bowl, whisk together flour, cocoa, espresso powder, baking soda and salt.
 Set aside.

 - To make the icing, whisk together confectioners' sugar and Irish cream until you reach desired consistency.
 Dip half the cookie into the icing and immediately garnish with sprinkles.
-Store cookies in an airtight container at room temperature for up to 5 days.

 Inspired by Life, Love and Sugar.